 the caramel cook while making the flan mixture.

 Preheat oven to 350 degrees F. or 180 degrees C. Adjust oven rack to center position.

-Vitamix), combine evaporated milk, condensed milk, orange zest,
+a blender, combine evaporated milk, condensed milk, orange zest,

 whole or 2% milk, eggs, vanilla extract, and salt; process until smooth.
 Let the flan mixture sit approximately 10 to 15 minutes.
 After resting, remove any top foam that

 formed when blending the ingredients and discard.
 Stir the flan mixture just before pouring in your loaf baking pan.

 Pour the prepared flan mixture into the loaf pan.
 Place the filled loaf pan into an ovenproof roasting or baking pan.
 If cooking custards in a metal pan, cover the bottom

 of the pan with a layer of newspaper to ensure an even temperature on the bottom.

 Bring the water for the water bath to a light simmer on top of the stove; carefully pour hot water into the baking pan to come